Leoff00/leoff00/README.md

 # Leonardo Ferreira

 # About:
-Hello visitor, I am Leonardo Ferreira, I am 20 years old and I am in the 6th period in the UNESA Information System.
+Hello visitor, I am Leonardo Ferreira, I have 20 years old and I'm in the 6th period in the UNESA Information System.
 Currently studying to become a full-stack developer.

 # Technologies:
 - HTML, CSS, JavaScript;